 1. Create an Instagram page for your community.
 Start documenting what makes your 'hood special, ala Bill Cunningham, whether it's the trees, the architecture, the people, or maybe, all of the above.
 This is something you can do while on small walks around your hometown and is a great way to share the messages of hope and inspiration out there.

 2. Make seed bombs.
 This is a simple project, and it doesn't require a green thumb.
 Use this easy tutorial from Practically Functional, and then toss your supply in the dirt along roads and freeways.
 We suggest you use native wildflower seeds to curb any invasive species.

-7. Create a free little library.
+10. Create a free little library.
 It'll be the best thing to happen to your neighborhood since Mr. Rogers.
 Check out our tips on how to create one here.

 12. Perk up your front porch.
 A statement door, a fun welcome mat, and flower pots are all easy ways to brighten up your home and your neighborhood.

-13. Join the local open space alliance.
+17. Join the local open space alliance.
 This is the group that will fight to create a walking trail/wildlife refuge instead of another subdivision.